 If you’re currently in Year 13, you can quickly register for our support by applying here and following the instructions at the top of the page.
 We will then contact you the month before you start university so you can complete your application.
-While upReach only support students from when they start at University, there is plenty you can do in the meantime.
+While upReach only support students from when they start at university, there is plenty you can do in the meantime.
 Talk to your Careers Adviser at school and do your own research online about careers that might interest you.
 Many firms in sectors such as law or accountancy offer work experience programmes for 16 to 18 year olds that you can apply for.

 It is never too early to explore your career options, boost your CV and gain valuable work experience.
 Doing so before going to university gives you a headstart over others.
 When you get to university, many firms offer “Spring Week” work experience programmes for 1st years, often leading to “Internships” for 2nd years - these are much easier to get if you’ve had some work experience before and got involved in extra-curricular activities such as sport or societies (and taken leadership roles).
 Trying to get a graduate job without a Spring Week or Internship is much harder, so it’s important to start thinking about careers and improving your CV from your first term at university.
 A good degree on it’s own is not enough to secure a good graduate job!